schesa/economic-analysis/README.md

-# economic-analysis
+# Economic analysis

-## Used power BI to do some stuff
+## Used power BI to do some dashboards

 dataset from https://www.kaggle.com/rajanand/import-and-export-by-india
 modeled csv using python scripts